 The Toyota Will Vi Ragtop with its reverse-raked rear window is a JDM car for an individual.
 It also happens to be a joy to drive.
-This is our 4th Will Vi and it’s due in the UK mid-October.
+This is our 4th Will Vi and it’s because we like them so much.

 It’s from a design-inspiring period in Japanese consumer design.
 The car was built in 2000 but you wouldn’t believe that to look at it or to drive it.
 It has 40000 miles (66000km) on the clock.